Visitor Services Assistant - Housekeeping

 • Flexible, helpful outlook to customers and colleagues

 • Attentive to detail with an eye for presentation and finish

 • Ensure that all activities undertaken are compliant with the Trust’s health and safety policies

 • Excellent interpersonal skills, with an ability to get along with a wide range of people

-• This is a physical job, which will normally include use of vacuums, carpet cleaners, mop and bucket, lifting, fetching and carrying laundry and objects as well as the ascent and descent of stairs
+• This is a physical job, which will normally include use of vacuums, carpet cleaners, mop and bucket, lifting, fetching and carrying laundry and objects as well as the ascent and descent of both internal and external stairs

 • Working flexibly in response to the needs to the business, including evening/weekend work and lone working

 • An understanding and commitment to the aims and objectives of the National Trust for Scotland

 • Living the values of the National Trust for Scotland and encourage colleagues to do the same